Parcel Delivery Rights

 What about postage?
 With online orders the refund should also include the cost of the postage that you paid for getting the item delivered, as long as you chose the least expensive and most common delivery method.

 If you paid for a more expensive delivery option, you’ll only get a refund of the cost of the least expensive delivery charge.
 You may have to ask for a refund on the delivery charge as most shops won't include this as standard – so chase if you don't get it.

 You will also have to pay for the cost of sending the package back, unless the seller doesn't say this in its T&Cs, or the goods were faulty.
-Some shops, eg, All Saints and ASOS, offer free returns on orders – but this is typically only if you've paid for a faster delivery method.
-If you've bought from a high street shop's website you can often return items in store as well.
+A number of shops, eg, Debenhams and ASOS, offer free returns on orders.
+And if you've bought from a high street shop's website you can often return items in store as well.

 If you bought an item in store and had it delivered then it's different and it will be subject to the shops' return policy - so it's best to check with them directly.

 My purchase was delayed but I want to keep it – can I get compensation?
 By law, an item ONLY needs to be delivered within 30 days to be seen as delivered on time.